Finely tuned models sacrifice explanatory depth: Applications of our schema

 The evolution of a homogeneous and isotropic space in any such phase can be described, in the context of general relativity, by Friedmann's equations.
 If, as is conventional, we let the physical (spatial) separation of points be determined by the scale factor, $a(t)$, then the first Friedmann equation describes how the evolution of the scale factor is related to the mass density of the universe, $\rho(t)$, as well as the curvature of spatial sections, represented by $k$ ($k=0$ corresponds to the situation where space is Euclidean).
-In particular let $H(t)\equiv\dot{a}(t)/a(t)$ denote the Hubble parameter, where overdots will denote derivatives with respect to time.
+In particular let $H(t)\equiv\dot{a}(t)/a(t)$ denote the Hubble expansion rate, where overdots will denote derivatives with respect to time.
 Then the first Friedmann equation is given by

-We denote the critical density by $\rho_{\textrm{crit}}(t)\equiv 3H^2(t)/(8\pi G)$ [viz.~the density such that spatial sections, according to Eq.~(\ref{EQN:FR1}), are flat].
-Then we can define the key variable that will be relevant in our discussion below, viz.~the dimensionless density parameter $\Omega(t)$:
+We denote the critical density by $\rho_{\textrm{crit}}(t)\equiv 3H^2(t)/(8\pi G)$ [namely, the density such that spatial sections, according to Eq.~(\ref{EQN:FR1}), are flat].
+Then we can define the key variable that will be relevant in our discussion below, namely, the dimensionless density parameter $\Omega(t)$:

-Note that $\Omega(t)=1$ corresponds to flat spatial sections.\footnote{Note also that in later connecting these introductory remarks to our scheme for explanation, the value of the dimensionless density parameter at some initial time will correspond to the ``parameter'' in the corresponding explanation (what we have earlier called ${\bm p^{\prime}}$), whereas the value of the dimensionless density parameter today will correspond to the ``observable'' (what we have earlier called $\vec{O}$).
-In what follows---keeping with conventions in the cosmology literature---we will continue to refer to the function defined in Eq.~(\ref{EQN:DensityVar}) as a (dimensionless density) parameter.} A useful quantity for our analysis below will be the deviation of $\Omega(t)$ from unity (viz.~the deviation of spatial sections from flatness).
+Note that $\Omega(t)=1$ corresponds to flat spatial sections.\footnote{Note also that in later connecting these introductory remarks to our account of explanation, the value of the dimensionless density parameter at some initial time will correspond to the ``parameter'' in the corresponding explanation (what we have earlier called ${\bm p^{\prime}}$), whereas the value of the dimensionless density parameter today will correspond to the ``observable'' (what we have earlier called $\vec{O}$).
+In what follows---keeping with conventions in the cosmology literature---we will continue to refer to the function defined in Eq.~(\ref{EQN:DensityVar}) as a (dimensionless density) parameter.} A useful quantity for our analysis below will be the deviation of $\Omega(t)$ from unity (namely, the deviation of spatial sections from flatness).
 A straightforward calculation gives, from Eqs.~(\ref{EQN:FR1}) and~(\ref{EQN:DensityVar}), that the fractional deviation from unity, of the dimensionless density parameter, is given by

 The other equation we will require follows from the law of conservation of stress-energy and describes how the mass density of some (fluid) source evolves with time.
 This equation is given by

 where $P(t)$ is the pressure of the fluid.
 In what follows we will assume that for any fluid source the pressure is related to the mass density by an equation of state in which $P(t)=w\rho(t)$, where $w=1/3$ for radiation and $w=0$ for dust.
 Assuming that we know, at some final time $t_f$, the values of $\rho(t_f)$ and $a(t_f)$, we can integrate Eq.~(\ref{EQN:Matter}) to show, for $t<t_f$, that